f1db/f1db/README.md

   - pit stops
   - driver of the day results

+Releases are offered as single JSON file containing all the data and statistics, and as a SQLite database file.

-We ship a new release containing all new data and updated statistics as soon as possible after every race.
+New releases containing all new data and updated statistics are released as soon as possible after every race.

 ## F1DB JSON Schema

+TODO.

+## F1DB SQLite Database

 TODO.